SevaSk/ecoute/README.md

 ```

 Now, ecoute will start transcribing your microphone input and speaker output in real-time, and provide a suggested response based on the conversation.
 It may take a couple seconds for it to warm up before the transcription becomes real time.

+### ⚠️ Limitations

+While ecoute provides real-time transcription and response suggestions, there are several known limitations to its functionality that you should be aware of:

+**Default Mic and Speaker:** Ecoute is currently configured to listen only to the default microphone and speaker set in your system.
+It will not detect sound from other devices or systems.
+If you wish to use a different mic or speaker, you will need to set it as your default device in your system settings.

+**Whisper Model**: We utilize the 'tiny' version of the Whisper ASR model, due to its low resource consumption and fast response times.
+However, this model may not be as accurate as the larger models in transcribing certain types of speech, including accents or uncommon words.

+**Language**: The Whisper model used in ecoute is set to English.
+As a result, it may not accurately transcribe non-English languages or dialects.
+We are actively working to add multi-language support to future versions of the program.

 ## 📖 License